Combining NHL awards and expansion draft a disservice to winners

-Right around the time Wayne Gretzky was handing Connor McDavid his first Hart Trophy as the NHL’s most valuable player Wednesday night, most people were digesting what had happened minutes before.
+Right around the time Wayne Gretzky was handing Connor McDavid his first Hart Trophy as the NHL’s most valuable player Wednesday night, most people were still digesting what had happened minutes before.

 As part of its annual awards celebration, the NHL also unveiled the list of 30 players selected by the Vegas Golden Knights in the 2017 expansion draft.
-It looked like their version of Property Brothers, with a Vegas roster reveal that they teased out in bits and pieces all night – which ultimately overshadowed every other part of the program, including what turned into a big night for a few of the NHL’s seven Canadian-based teams.
+It looked like their version of Property Brothers, a Vegas roster reveal they teased out in bits and pieces that overshadowed the rest of the program, a big night for the Oilers, Leafs and Flames.

 In addition to McDavid winning the Hart, the Toronto Maple Leafs’ Auston Matthews won the Calder Trophy as the rookie of the year; the Calgary Flames’ Johnny Gaudreau won the Lady Byng Trophy for sportsmanship; while the Ottawa Senators’ Erik Karlsson controversially finished second in the close Norris Trophy balloting for top defenceman.

-In Karlsson’s case, the focus could have been on how he couldn’t reel in the season-long leader in the Norris race, the San Jose Sharks’ Brent Burns, over the final month of a remarkable turnaround season in Ottawa.
+Roster reveal: Golden Knights select team’s first 30 players In Karlsson’s case, the focus could have been on how he couldn’t reel in the season-long leader in the Norris race, the San Jose Sharks’ Brent Burns, over the final month of a remarkable turnaround season in Ottawa.
 Instead, the talk was all about how Ottawa lost Karlsson’s regular defence partner, Marc Methot, to the Golden Knights as part of the expansion draft.

 That’s how the night unfolded.
 Expansion was the focal point.
 Everything else was an afterthought.